-Results of the Early Summer Survey -- May 23
+Results of the Early Summer Survey -- May 27

-The most abundant plant in early summer in Rice Lake was curlyleaf pondweed and was found at about 39% of the 41 stations (Table 1).
+Three plant species were found in early summer in Rice Lake (Table 1).
 Curlyleaf pondweed was found growing out to water depths of 5 feet.
 No nuisance conditions were observed.
 Native plants were scarce in Rice Lake.

 An aquatic plant coverage map is shown in Figure 3.
-Curlyleaf pondweed coverage is basically the same as the aquatic plant coverage map.
-Curlyleaf coverage is about 17 acres of the 314 acre Rice Lake.
+Curlyleaf pondweed coverage is sparse and covers about 8 acres of the 314 acre Rice Lake.